Pascal Lochard

-Pascal Lochard (born September 17, 1990) is a Canadian football running back for the Edmonton Eskimos of the Canadian Football League (CFL).
-He was drafted by the BC Lions in the second round of the 2014 CFL Draft.
-He played CIS football at Laval University.
-He has also been a member of the Winnipeg Blue Bombers and Ottawa Redblacks.
+Pascal Lochard (born September 17, 1990) is a Canadian former professional football running back who played in the Canadian Football League (CFL).
+He was selected by the BC Lions in the second round of the 2014 CFL draft after playing CIS football at Laval University.
+He was also a member of the Winnipeg Blue Bombers, Ottawa Redblacks and Edmonton Eskimos.